instructor-ai/instructor/docs/blog/posts/chain-of-density.md

     )
 ```

-!!!
-Using Validators in Instructor
+!!! notes "Using Pydantic Validators with Instructor"

     For a more in-depth walkthrough on how to use `Pydantic` validators with the `Instructor`
     library, we recommend checking out our previous article on LLM